Total Diplomacy Risk game strategies

 The following example will illustrates this beautifully.
 This is the first part of a 3-part series.
 You are encouraged to suggest solutions.
 A few days later, the next part will be published and you can all compare your potential solutions with what actually happened.

 This game started with 8 players starting in random positions.
 It was an online game and if anyone dropped out, their armies turned to neutral, shown in silver.
 The game was played with escalating cards incrementing 1 army at a time and players could make one fortification move between any connected territories every turn.
-This is an early map of the game.
+The early map of the game is shown above.

 Green was the luckiest player since he could easily capture a continent well before anyone else had a chance.